Sector: Transport/Road Total Cost: $76 Million Status: Ongoing

 Nepal’s new constitution, proclaimed in 2015, paves the way for rapid and inclusive economic growth.
 The Thirteenth Plan 2013/14–2015/16 aims to decrease to 18% the number of people living below the poverty line.
 Nepal’s Vision 2030 is working toward graduation from its least developed country status by 2022, achieving the Sustainable Development Goals, and becoming a middle-income country by 2030.

-Since 2004, the Government of Nepal has approved 9 ADB-financed SASEC investment projects worth more than $859 million.
+Since 2005, the Government of Nepal has signed 14 ADB-financed SASEC investment projects worth around $1.8 billion.

-ADB-financed technical assistance has supported SASEC investment projects in Nepal, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
-A total of 9 national technical assistance projects (cumulative worth $5.5 million) have assisted Bangladesh in project preparation, strategic planning, and capacity building.
+In addition to the projects, ADB-financed technical assistance has supported SASEC investment projects in Nepal, regional cooperation forums and knowledge-sharing initiatives, and pilot projects since 2001.
+A total of 12 national technical assistance projects (worth over $9 million) have assisted Nepal in project preparation, strategic planning, and capacity building.

 Direction of Intra-regional Trade

-Nepal's top import source worldwide is India, with imported goods valued at nearly $4.85 billion.
+Nepal's top import source worldwide is India, with imported goods valued at over $6.3 billion.

-Nepal Trade - ImportSource: IMF Direction of Trade Statistics
+Nepal Trade - ImportSource: IMF Direction of Trade Statistics, as of May 2018

-Nepal Trade - ExportSource: IMF Direction of Trade Statistics
+Nepal Trade - ExportSource: IMF Direction of Trade Statistics, as of May 2018

 Ease of Doing Business